 Increased hygiene measures must be in place at all times.
 To view a full list of the requirements please view our guidance document here.
 British Triathlon has also produced an Individual Hygiene Guidance document which can be viewed here.

+Ensure access to first aid and emergency equipment is maintained.
 As there is no access to indoor facilities allowed, consideration should be made to house first aid equipment externally.
-All first aid equipment must be updated appropriately for the Covid-19 pandemic and first aiders must have undertaken appropriate additional training.
+Please ensure the first aid equipment has been updated appropriately for the Covid-19 pandemic and that first aiders have undertaken appropriate additional training.

 All clubs must develop a Covid-19 plan and risk assessment before resuming activity, and it is important to take the below points into consideration.